 The three things that determine what to wear today

-Every morning outfit decision comes down to three variables.
-Get these right and you'll never be stuck again.
+Every morning outfit decision comes down to three things.

 What to wear based on today's temperature